The Multi-Objective Polynomial Optimization: The linear scalarization

 The moment system \reff{-1:Dy:RdK} is in the form \reff{-1>=giz:several}.
 Algorithm~\ref{alg:ubd} can be applied to get a feasible point for \reff{-1:Dy:RdK}.
 This can be done by solving a hierarchy of moment relaxations like \reff{min<Ry>:mom}.
-The convergence is shown in Theorem~\ref{thm:cvg:ubd}.